epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 Let's try to solve these problems.

-## Approach #3 - data families and data kinds
+<h2>Approach #3 - data families and data kinds</h2>

 We will try to limit the types that can be instances of `Acc` type class.
-Types in Haskell have kinds, and in most cases the kind of the type is determined by the number of type parameters.
+Types in Haskell have kinds, and in most cases the kind of a type is determined by the number of type parameters.

-From v7.4.1 released in 2012 Haskell allows to define your own kinds using [DataKinds](https://downloads.haskell.org/ghc/8.8.3/docs/html/users_guide/glasgow_exts.html#extension-DataKinds) extension - we will use it to limit the types that can be used as `Acc`.
+From v7.4.1 released in 2012 Haskell makes all your types also kinds using [DataKinds](https://downloads.haskell.org/ghc/8.8.3/docs/html/users_guide/glasgow_exts.html#extension-DataKinds) extension - we will use it to limit the types that can be used as `Acc`.
 We will also use extensions [TypeFamilies](https://downloads.haskell.org/ghc/8.8.3/docs/html/users_guide/glasgow_exts.html#extension-TypeFamilies) and ExistentialQuantification we already used to have types of user and organisation related to each other and to put them into the same list.

 Let's define a simple type that has the list of allowed account types: